theartemmaps1/EarShotOpenAL/README.md

 Left sounds is when the bullet is on the left side of the camera, second (right) is when on the right side of the camera.
 Rear is when the bullet comes from behind you, and vice versa.
 Sounds gotta be stereo, because it plays on front-end, and has no position in 3D space.

+# 1.5.
+Dry-fire & low ammo cues:

+If you want dry-fire or low-ammo cues (similar to CS:GO), place a dryfire.wav file for dry-fire and a low_ammo.wav file for low-ammo cues.
+Low-ammo cues trigger when ammo falls below 33% of total capacity.
+Dry-fire triggers when the clip reaches 0.

 # 2. Explosion sounds